 Miscarriages and premature births

 Women who smoke during pregnancy are at higher risk than nonsmokers for a variety of problems, including miscarriage, stillbirth, premature rupture of membranes, premature labor and delivery and preeclampsia, a serious condition related to high blood pressure that is a leading cause of fetal complications in the United States, according to the Drug Safety study.
-The Campaign for Tobacco-Free Kids and others estimate that tobacco is responsible for a minimum of 19,000 miscarriages each year.

 Babies born to smoking mothers are at increased risk for premature birth, sudden infant death syndrome and a variety of other health problems.
 The main danger, says Chen, is low birth weight.
 According to the Centers for Disease Control and Prevention, 12 percent of babies born to smokers weigh less than five pounds, eight ounces -- the cut-off point for low birth weight -- compared to 7.2 percent for nonsmokers.
 That, Chen adds, means "more vulnerability to all kinds of illnesses, a whole host of problems."

 Not only are the babies of smokers more likely to be born prematurely, a study published by the American Lung Association indicated that the lungs of premature babies born to smokers don't function as well as those of "preemies" born to nonsmokers.
 Women with preeclampsia who smoke have a higher risk of problems during their pregnancy than those who don't.